nguhcv/cl-tad/README.md

 ## Abstract

 Anomaly detection has gained significant attention in recent years, but detecting anomalies in the time-series domain remains challenging due to temporal dynamics, label scarcity, and data diversity in real-world applications.
-To address these challenges, we propose CL-TAD, a new contrastive learning-based model for anomaly detection in time series data.
-Inspired by the success of reconstruction learning techniques and contrastive learning methods, our model aims to leverage these approaches for time series anomaly detection.
-The CL-TAD consists of two main components: positive sample generation and contrastive learning.
-The first component generates positive samples by reconstructing the original data from masked samples.
-These positive samples, along with the original data, serve as input for the second component, which employs contrastive learning to detect anomalies.
-Experimental results on benchmark datasets demonstrate that our proposed solution achieves state-of-the-art performance on five datasets from various applications.
-Additionally, our model exhibits excellent performance even with limited training datasets.
-Moreover, by applying an online testing strategy, our model is well-suited for real-time applications that require quick decision-making.
-By combining reconstruction learning and contrastive learning techniques, our CL-TAD model offers a promising solution for effectively detecting anomalies in time series data, providing accurate results, and addressing the challenges posed by label scarcity, and the data diversity.
+To address these challenges, we introduce a novel method for anomaly detection in time-series data, called CL-TAD (Contrastive Learning-based model for Times series Anomaly Detection), which employs contrastive learning technique.
+Inspired by the successes of reconstruction learning approaches and contrastive learning approaches, the proposed method seeks to leverage these approaches for time series anomaly detection.
+The CL-TAD method is comprised of two main components: positive sample generation and contrastive learning.
+The former component generates positive samples by trying to reconstruct the original data from masked samples.
+These positive samples, in conjunction with the original data, serve as input for the contrastive learning component, which works to detect anomalies.
+Experimental results on benchmark datasets have demonstrated that the CL-TAD method achieves state-of-the-art performance on five datasets out of nine benchmark datasets.
+In addition, the method performs well even when training data is limited.
+By applying an online testing strategy, the method is effective for real-time applications requiring swift decision-making.
+By leveraging reconstruction learning and contrastive learning techniques, the CL-TAD method  offers a promising solution for effectively detecting anomalies in time series data, by handling the issues raised by label scarcity and the data diversity, delivering high performance.

 ## SF_TAD framework architecture

 <img src="/image/overall_framework.png" width ="600" align="center" >

-- Enrich training data:
-  - Enrich training data by applying the masking technique on input samples
-- Reconstruction learning:
-  - reconstruct original input data from masked samples
-- Representation learning:
-  - representation learning by contrasting similar and dissimilar samples

 ## Requirements
 The recommended requirements for SF_TAD are specified as follows: